-Many of Philadelphia’s museums have begun to reopen with new health and safety measures in place to keep guests and employees safe.
+Philadelphia’s museums, attractions and historic sites have reopened with new health and safety measures in place to keep guests and employees safe.
 Each of the museums listed below is operating under special hours and conditions, so be sure to consult their respective website for up-to-date information.
 The Independence Visitor Center has also reopened along Independence Mall, offering attraction tickets and guidance for exploring Philadelphia, with health and safety measures in place throughout the building.

 Many of the museums listed below are also still offering compelling digital experiences that can be accessed anytime, anywhere, such as virtual tours, behind-the-scenes videos, and more, as highlighted in our Philadelphia From Home guide.

 Hours: Varies per location, click here for more details

 A collection of Philadelphia’s most historic sites and attractions, including Independence Hall, the Liberty Bell Center, and Old City Hall have reopened to the public with new guidelines in place in the interest of health and safety of all guests and park staff.
 Independence Hall is open from 9 a.m. until 5 p.m. daily and requires a free, timed ticket for entry.
 To learn more about acquiring tickets for Independence Hall, click here.
 The Liberty Bell Center is also be open from 9 a.m. until 5 p.m. daily, accommodating up to 20 people at a time with no tickets are required.
 Social distancing is encouraged while inside all buildings and protective barriers have been installed at public contact stations.
 Other sites include Old City Hall, the Portrait Gallery in the Second Bank of the U.S., Merchants’ Exchange Building, and Free Quaker Meeting House.
 To learn more about Independence National Historical Park and to plan your visit, click here.